VU-PINK/VUCleanChat/README.md

 ## How it works:

-Add your banned words here, don´t forget to add a comma between words:
+Add your banned words into the table, don´t forget to add a comma between words:

 banned = {